Coastal Caria

 Packing:

 - There is limited space on the boat, so please pack light.
 One medium suitcase maximum.
-Soft bags that can be stowed in closet spaces preferable.

 - Comfortable walking shoes for shore excursions through towns and around archeology sites.